abadid/cmsc424-spring2018/project6/README.md

 from custbyear a, custbyear b
 where b.birthyear - a.birthyear = 1;
 ```
 This query takes around 3.5 seconds to execute in the VM.
-Could you rewrite the query to make it execute approximately 10X faster.
+Your goal in this part is to rewrite the query to make it execute approximately 10X faster (half a second or less).
+You new query must be equilvent to the original query as far as what is returned for any dataset.
+All you are doing is expressing the same query in a different way. [**Note**: In general, query optimizers are supposed to always use the best plan, no matter how the user expresses a query.
+For a given query, the query optimizer enumerates all possible query plans and chooses the most efficient plan based on what it expects will be the lowest cost.
+Surprisingly in this case, the query optimizer of Postgres does not do a good job, and if you rewrite the query, you can help the optimizer do a better job!]

 [**Hint**: You might want to use EXPLAIN to view the query plan of the query.]

+Please answer the question below on the same quiz on Elms as part 1.

 The most significant reason why the query above is inefficient is because of which of the following? [choose the best answer]: